mhutton86/chauncy-mono/README.md

 <!-- Badges -->
 [![Super-Linter](https://github.com/mhutton86/chauncy-mono/actions/workflows/ci.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

-# TODOs
+## TODOs

 This section captures todos as to avoid missing clean, and well-written, code practices as they come to mind.
-Then intention is not that these are merged into main, but instead to help pipeline checks remind me if I have any TODOs that haven't addressed.
+Then intention is not that these are merged into main, but instead to help pipeline checks remind me if I have any todos that haven't addressed.

 * Add basic workflow to work on this project for the first-time versus every-day tasks
 * Add documentation for `./setup.sh`